Click on the following links to related sections within the document:, Phase 3b Study: POWER, Phase 3 Study: REScUE Study, and Retrospective Studies.

 Literature Search

-Summarized in this response are relevant data from a phase 3b study, a retrospective and prospective study, and retrospective studies.
+Summarized in this response are relevant data from a phase 3b study (POWER), a phase 3 study (REScUE), and retrospective studies.

 1 | Schreiber S, Lee S, van der Woude CJ, et al. Efficacy and safety of intravenous ustekinumab re-induction therapy in Crohn’s disease patients with secondary loss of response to ustekinumab maintenance therapy: week 16 results from the POWER trial.
 Poster presented at: European Crohn’s and Colitis Organisation (ECCO); March 1-4, 2023; Copenhagen, Denmark. |